TWO CREDITS ARE BETTER THAN ONE!

 The college and high school work together to align curriculum at the high school to meet the learning objectives, content, and standards of a Triton College credited course.
 The dual credit course is taught by high school faculty who are qualified to teach at both the high school and college level and enrollment is open to academically talented high school students.
 Students receive a grade and credit on both their high school and Triton College transcript upon completing the course successfully.
 Earn a credit, get a college credit free!
 Speak to your high school counselor for more information.

 Triton College has Dual Credit course agreements with the following in-district high school campuses.
-Please click your home high school link to see the courses available for early college credit near you:
+All agreements are subject to change.

 - East & West Leyden High School